The sports category has moved to a new website.

 Police corporal, Etaga Stanley, was killed at a protest in Ughelli on October 8 reportedly because he had shot a young protester in the leg.

-Later that night, the police harassment of peaceful protesters demonstrating overnight at the Lagos House of Assembly fueled more public interest, and the #EndSARS campaign entered its full-blown nationwide phase.
+Later that night, the police harassment of peaceful protesters demonstrating overnight at the Lagos State House of Assembly fuelled more public interest, and the #EndSARS campaign entered its full-blown nationwide phase.

-While Makolomi’s misleading video stirred last October’s movement, its absolute significance to what played out last October has been debated.
+While Makolomi’s misleading video stirred the October 2020 movement, its absolute significance to what played out has been debated.

-The reason SARS became the false target for the Ughelli incident was because it had grown over the years to become the face of police brutality in Nigeria.
+The reason SARS became the misidentified target for the Ughelli incident was because it had grown over the years to become the face of police brutality in Nigeria.

 ADVERTISEMENT

-It was a long-overdue victory for the public, but one that was ironically incited by an atrocity that SARS was not directly responsible for.
+It was a long-overdue victory for the public, one that was ironically incited by an atrocity SARS was not directly responsible for.

 But the sentiment was, and remains, that SARS had nonetheless allegedly been responsible for worse violations of rights and was deservedly scrapped, regardless of the circumstances surrounding the inciting incident.